 3. Download the browser extensions, mobile, and desktop apps

-1Password will sync across all of your and your loved ones’ devices, including your phones, tablets, web browsers, and computers.
-You can access your data everywhere you need it and any changes you make on one device are immediately available everywhere else.
+1Password will sync across all your devices and those of your loved ones, including phones, tablets, web browsers, and computers.
+You can access your data from anywhere you need it, and any changes you make on one device are immediately available everywhere else.

-There’s no limit to the number of devices where you can use 1Password.
+There’s no limit to the number of devices on which you can use 1Password.
 Install it on all your computers and mobile devices to always have your information with you.
-Plus, after everything is in sync, it’ll be available even if you need to go offline for a bit.
+Plus, once everything is in sync, it’ll remain available even if you need to go offline for a bit.

 For a seamless experience, download 1Password on your computer: